-Located in the O'Connor Campus Center (aka the Coop), Document Services offers a wide range of printing services to meet your needs.
+Located in the O'Connor Campus Center (aka the Coop), University Printing offers a wide range of printing services to meet your needs.
 From posters, brochures, and postcards to booklets, outdoor banners, and directional signs, they can create it.
 If you need help with graphic design, they have in-house designers happy to help with your project.
-Orders require a budget code in order to be processed, and the image must be approved by CLSI before they are hung around campus.
+Orders require a budget code in order to be processed, and the image must be approved by your advising department before they are hung around campus.

-A few tips to keep in mind when submitting projects to Document Services:
+A few tips to keep in mind when submitting projects to University Printing: